Bunkai9448/digipet_PSP/RE_Guide.md

 language allegrex (use "0" for the base address)

 - With all the previous steps in ghidra done, you can see the functions and code like you do in PPSSPP.
 The moment for finding the addresses has come.
+Just click the syscall (sce...) from the list in ghidra and it will take you to the address.

 ### Subsequent to ghidra

+*In addition to the function address, you need the base address for the armips script.*

 - The base address is obtained with the formula: 8804000 - header
 From a quick hex view of the EBOOT.BIN you can see where the header ends and the elf (actual executable) starts.